lamalab-org/matextract-book/content/background/resources_LLMs.md

 ### Transformers

-Transformers have emerged as the leading architecture for addressing natural language processing (NLP) tasks, enabling the development of powerful language models.
-Introduced in the landmark 2017 paper *"Attention Is All You Need"* by Google researchers, the Transformer architecture has revolutionized the field.
+Transformers have become the leading architecture for solving natural language processing (NLP) tasks, enabling the development of powerful language models.
+Introduced in the groundbreaking 2017 paper *"Attention Is All You Need"* by Google researchers, the Transformer architecture has transformed the field of NLP.
 To understand the fundamentals of Transformers, you can explore the resources shown below. *(Figure - The Transformer, model architecture.
 Source: ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) paper)*

 ```{figure} ./transformer.png